Solve It, Australia is an innovative capacity building initiative to empower Australian organisations to tackle complex problems.

 3) Increasing the availability of evidence based professional development for teachers focused on improving student outcomes.

-Detailed information about the funding program will be available on this website on May 27 and organisations that meet the requirements can apply to participate in an October 2019 workshop.
+Detailed information about the funding program will be available via email on 27 May and organisations that meet the requirements can apply to participate in an October 2019 workshop.

 The application process will focus on demonstrating how the organisation has applied the initial steps of the seven step problem solving framework (taught at the Masterclass) to a complex problem on which they are working.
 Five of the organisations who participate in the workshop will then be selected to share in a funding pool of $900,000 to test their hypotheses and further develop their solution over a six to nine month period.